Felip (musician): 2023: COM•PLEX

 Felip began his production for his debut solo EP while he was on the WYAT (Where You At) Tour, SB19's first world tour, in late 2022; he wrote some of the lyrics during flights.
 Felip released the lead single "Rocksta" on January 19, 2023, along with its black-and-white music video.
 On February 3, his debut EP Complex was released under Warner Music Philippines.
 A six-track hip-hop record, it has a heavy composition and takes inspiration from hip-hop and rock.
 Felip described Complex as "a play on the many meanings of the word complex" and more confident and musically experimental.
 It has lyrics in English and Cebuano.
 Journalists described the EP as autobiographical and unapologetic.
 On February 10, he released the music video for the EP's closing song "Straydogs", which was filmed in Japan.
 Felip later did live performances of the EP's songs called "Superior Sessions Live".

 On September 12, Felip performed at Music Matters Live 2023 in Singapore, marking his first solo performance at an international music festival.
 The following day, he then did a solo show in Clarke Quay.

 On November 8, Felip released his rendition of Never the Strangers’ “Moving Closer” as part of ‘The Classic Cover’ series in celebration of Warner Music Philippines’ 30th anniversary.

 On December 20, Felip joined Aegis and Jose Mari Chan for a holiday-themed concert.
 One of the producers explained that he was a unanimous pick because “he is from Cagayan De Oro (CDO), and his music resonates with AEGIS on a personal level”.

-On December 22, Felip released an unannounced single “Kanako”, which is a departure from his signature rap style, and features a primarily rock sound with lyrics in both Cebuano and English.
+On December 22, Felip released an unannounced single entitled “Kanako”, which is a departure from his signature rap style, and features a primarily rock sound with lyrics in both Cebuano and English.
 The song went on to reach #1 on the iTunes Philippines chart less than 12 hours after its release.